sbuschjaeger/Pysembles/Readme.md

 - Autoencoders
 - Soft Decision Trees
 - Binarized Neural Networks.
 Many thanks to Mikail Yayla (mikail.yayla@tu-dortmund.de) for providing CUDA kernels for BNN training.
 He maintains a more evolved repository on BNNs - check it out at https://github.com/myay/BFITT

-**Note:** I was lazy during the implementation and used `cuda()` quite a lot in various places.
-Thus, it is likely that this code will not run a cpu immediately.

 ## How to use this code